ADGEfficiency/programming-resources/data-engineering/etl.md

 The important takeaway between ELT and ETL is that with ELT you are decoupled from your source system and with ETL this is not the case.

+---

+Reverse ETL = putting data generated in your data warehouse into source systems